The 1931 tree, courtesy of Tishman Speyer

 Another famous holiday staple at Rockefeller Center is the triumphant collection of metal wire herald angels in the Channel Gardens.
 Sculptor Valerie Clarebout debuted the twelve figures in 1969.

-Influenced by the nature movement of the time, the tree was first recycled in 1971; it was turned into 30 three-bushel bags of mulch for the nature trails of upper Manhattan.
+Influenced by the environmental movement of the time, the tree was first recycled in 1971; it was turned into 30 three-bushel bags of mulch for the nature trails of upper Manhattan.

 The Swarovski star being set atop the tree in 2018.
 Photo by Angela Pham/BFA.com; courtesy of Swarovski